 Should drivers be worried about being deactivated for not accepting enough orders?

-No. Drivers cannot be suspended or deactivated from DoorDash solely based on his or her acceptance rate.
+No. Drivers cannot be suspended or deactivated from DoorDash solely based on their acceptance rate.
 This makes it exceptionally important to know when to accept and when to decline particular orders.
 Delivery personnel should always be strategic when accepting orders whether or not it is during peak hours or involves delivery to or from a DoorDash Hotspot.

 Can DoorDash drivers deliver across state lines?